 In 1907 Sara’s eldest son, Richard, married, having succeeded to the estate, and later the same year she married Harold Locke in Dalkey, Co Dublin.
 On the marriage certificate she gave her address as Dalkey and he as Castletownroche.
 In 1911 they were living on Nerano Road in Dalkey with Sara’s younger son Warden Beresford, who had joined the East Kent Regiment, but gave his occupation as ‘Engineering Mechanic’.
 From 1914 at least, Harold and Sara lived at ‘Fortal’ in Killiney and were involved in local activities such as the Dublin Y.M.C.A., the Temple Hill Convalescent Home for Soldiers and the Royal Hospital for Incurables.

 In October 1918 Harold Locke was listed as Captain in the Royal Irish Regiment; it has been suggested that he was in the 1st Battalion which was fighting in Egypt at the time, though this is not confirmed.
 In November 1915 in a newspaper list of ‘Departures from Kingstown per Royal Mail Steamer’ Lieut. and Mrs Harold Locke were named, which indicates that he was in the army at that time.
 It was on a similar Royal Mail Steamer that he met his death in October 1918.
 It is not known where he was travelling, but Harold Locke did not survive the sinking of RMS Leinster nor was his body recovered.

 His Will was not probated until March 1920.
 Sara lived until 1929, dying in de Vesci Terrace in Dun Laoghaire.
-Harold’s name is recorded on the Hollybrook Memorial in Southampton, on the Roll of Honour in Borden School, on similar in the Parish Church in Hardlip and on a Memorial Cross in Hardlip village.
+Harold’s name is recorded on the Hollybrook Memorial in Southampton, on the Roll of Honour in Borden School, on similar in the Parish Church in Hartlip and on a Memorial Cross in Hartlip village.